Power System Dynamics, Winter 2025

 Structure:

-1. Power system dynamics is complex and involves too many mathematical derivations and is thus not easily understood.
+- Power system dynamics is complex and involves both mathematical derivations and intuitive arguments and is thus not easily understood.
 More importantly, because of the integration of renewables, many ideas and techniques are changing in real-time.
 Just listening to a lecture is not going to be that useful.
 Instead, we will take an active approach to learning.

-4. Some homework questions will be hard, and you’re not expected to have solved it perfectly.
-You will be graded on whether you have made a solid attempt at solving the problem, and whether your presentation helped other students understand the concepts better.
+- Some homework questions will be hard, and you’re not expected to have solved it completely.
+You will be graded on whether you have made a solid attempt at solving the problem.

 Grade Distribution: